Q What attracts voles to gardens?

 Live-capture traps, where the animals are taken alive, can also be used.
 The traps must be checked every day, and trapping has to be carried on for a long period, as empty sites are soon recolonised by voles moving in from elsewhere.
 For this method to be effective, you have to release the trapped animals at least half a mile away, or there is a good chance they will make their way back.

-Q Can I poison them?
+Q Can I poison voles?

 A No. Poisoning in the garden could present far too high a risk to pets and wildlife.
 Careful trapping and preventative measures should be enough to limit damage.